![]() |

 Q: So what happens if I put in numbers that are too big?

-A: Searches are slow, and the keyboard / joystick input seems sluggish.
+A: Searches are slow, and the keyboard/joystick input seems sluggish.

 Q: And if the numbers are too small?

 A: Searches won't complete, or the program will reboot itself constantly.
-If the delay time is only slightly too small,
+If the delay time is only slightly too small, the game may play, but occasionally 'freeze' at a random spot.

 I WANT TO CHEAT